PlexiShard/Need-Moar-Materials/README.md

 Need Moar Materials
 ===========================

-A not-so-lightweight Minecraft Forge mod that adds extra materials, including titanium, silver, ebony, platinum, and more!
-We are trying to add as much as possible into this mod, so it is very fun to play!
-We are open to suggestions, if you have one, scroll down and look at "Questions, Comments, Concerns?", and email us!
+A not-so-lightweight Minecraft Forge modification that adds extra materials, including titanium, silver, ebony, platinum, and more!
+We are trying to add as much as possible into this mod, and we are open to suggestions, if you have one, scroll down and look at "Questions, Comments, Concerns?", and email us!

 ##Prerequisites
 This Minecraft mod is made for Minecraft Forge v.10.12.2.1147, which you can download at [this link](http://files.minecraftforge.net/).